Modern Infrastructure Editor-in-Chief

-At issue: Target-side TCP/IP Offload Engine chips have
+At issue: Target-side TCP/IP Offload Engine chips have arrived, but the jury is still out on whether you should care.

 Last month, EMC announced a storage industry first: native iSCSI arrays that include target-side TCP/IP Offload Engine (TOE) chips on each front-end Gigabit Ethernet port.
 "We wanted to do it right," says Tom Joyce, vice president of storage platforms marketing at EMC, and bring iSCSI to "a class of customers that want to use IP to build a SAN -- not just kick the tires on the technology."